cah4758/cah4758/README.md

 - 👋 Hi, I’m Charles Hernandez
 - 👀 I’m interested in music, golf, and education.
 - 🌱 I’m currently learning a lot!
 Focusing on assembling and deploying with more comprehensive Back End skills.
-- 💞️ I’m looking to collaborate on anything that can continue my learning process.
-(Will be more specific in the near future!)
+- 👓 I’m looking to collaborate on anything that can continue my learning process.
 - 📫 You can reach me by email at charlesh4758@gmail.com

 <!---